zhiming99/rpc-frmwrk/README.md

 ---
 [`Tue Dec 18 21:35:54 CST 2018`]
 1. Made the proxy ports loaded and work.
 Next step is to get the req-forwarder to run in a stand-alone process.
-2. We have two approach to deploy the proxy, the compact way, that is, the proxy and the req-forwarder works in the same process, and the normal way, that an rpc-router process runs as a router for all the proxys system-wide.
+2. We have two approaches to deploy the proxy, the compact way, that is, the proxy and the req-forwarder works in the same process, and the normal way, that an rpc-router process runs as a router for all the proxys system-wide.
 I will first make the normal way work.
+The significance of compact way is to have better security in communication than the normal way if the device is to deploy in a less trustworthy environment.

 [`Fri Dec  7 22:45:23 CST 2018`]
 1. Finally, I have wrapped up local IPC testing.
 Now I will proceed to RPC debugging and testing.